 I think it is important to understand that I am not totally against neutering.
-Though I do have some very grave concerns even in adult dogs, especially females.
+Though I do have some very grave concerns even in adult dogs.

-Not all dogs benefit from neutering in fact many may suffer a negative reaction including increased aggression and psychological disorders.
+Not all dogs benefit from neutering in fact many may suffer a negative reactions including increased aggression and psychological disorders.
 In Sweden it is illegal to neuter Dogs at any age, unless for medical reasons.

 |Is your dog pulling on the Lead, Unruly, Bad Recall, Aggressive on Lead, Jumping Up?